jasononeil/compiletime/README.md

 // Get lists of classes that have been compiled

-CompileTime.getAllClasses("my.package");				// Returns a list of all the classes in the "my.package" package, including sub-packages
+// Returns a list of all the classes in the "my.package" package, including sub-packages CompileTime.getAllClasses("my.package");

-CompileTime.getAllClasses("my.package", false);			// Returns a list of only the classes in the "my.package" package, so not including sub-packages
+// Returns a list of only the classes in the "my.package" package, so not including sub-packages CompileTime.getAllClasses("my.package", false);

-CompileTime.getAllClasses(MySuperClass);				// Returns a list of all the classes that inherit MySuperClass, no matter what package
+// Returns a list of all the classes that inherit MySuperClass, no matter what package CompileTime.getAllClasses(MySuperClass);

-CompileTime.getAllClasses("my.package", MySuperClass);	// Returns a list of all the classes in the "my.package" package that inherit MySuperClass.
+// Returns a list of all the classes in the "my.package" package that inherit MySuperClass.
+CompileTime.getAllClasses("my.package", MySuperClass);

+// Returns a list of all the classes that implement MyInterface, no matter what package.
+CompileTime.getAllClasses(MyInterface);

+// Returns a list of all the classes in the "my.package" package that implement MyInterface.
+CompileTime.getAllClasses("my.package", MyInterface);

 ```